The plant responsible for the vanilla beans used to flavor many desserts and sweets is an orchid, known scientifically as Vanilla planifolia.

 Today’s post will cover how to care for Vanilla planifolia and how the highly sought after vanilla beans are cultivated.

-What is Vanilla planifolia like as a houseplant?
+What is Vanilla planifolia?

 Vanilla planifolia has glossy, green, flat, succulent leaves that vine and trail.
 This is a unique growth habit compared to other common orchid houseplants, which are epiphytic (growing on trees) but not vining.